-Course Title: MOOCs
+Course Title: MOOCs Credits: 4x2=8

-Credits: 4

-Course Code:

-MM:100

-A list of MOOCs will be provided by the University School of Education, GGSIPU every academic year.
-Students are required to successfully complete one of such prescribed MOOCs in order to get requisite number of credits and marks due for this semester.
+Students are required to successfully complete two MOOCs in order to get requisite number of credits and marks due for this semester.

-SEMESTER- II
+SEMESTER-II

 Course Title: Learning and Teaching Course Code: BED102

 - To foster a comprehensive understanding of the concept of development, learning and teaching. - To critically examine different theoretical perspectives of learning and their applications with special reference to diverse socio-cultural context - To understand various processes that facilitate the construction of knowledge - To examine the concept, nature and theories of intelligence and motivation - To reflect on the theories of personality and methods of adjustment.